JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/documentation/markdown/safe_action.md

     only if a is safe (a is executed).

-## PPO training using safe action learning
+## Training using safe action learning

     Compute returns G_t for each time step t in the episode using multi-step returns For each step,